An End-to-End Network for Co-Saliency Detection in One Single Image: Introduction

-\item Third, a new dataset for within-image saliency detection is constructed.
-It contains 2,019 nature images of more than 300 classes, with instance-level annotations.
-The dataset, as well as the codes and trained models, will be released to the public, which can be used as a benchmark and would promote the research in this field. \end{itemize}
+\item Third, a new dataset for within-image saliency detection was constructed.
+It contains 2,019 nature images from over 300 object classes, each with instance-level annotations.
+The dataset, as well as the codes and trained models, will be made available to the public, serving as a benchmark and promoting research in this field. \end{enumerate}